skellis46/slipbox/artistic research and ecosystems.md

 - more like a foreign body dropping into a pre-existing ecosystem; isolated; argument from authority; these are singular systems (Steyerl).

-#### looking at the JAR 26 (arbitrary) - could also add V27

-- like a battle for newness; constant claims to originality; I can't unsee it now; certainly approximates Steyerl's singularity thinking
-- Ali Mousavi - Acoustemological Investigation: Sound Diary Tehran - 2022
-	- in relation to theory: Ricoeur, Foucault, Baudelaire, etc
-	- no mention of a single artist with a similar or overlapping practice
-- Pavel Prokopic - Affective Atmosphere: A Non-Representational Method of Devising Film Performance and Fiction
-	- "the project meaningfully applies philosophical concerns to filmmaking"
-	- "key concepts of Deleuze and Guattari, and theoretical writings on atmosphere (Böhme, Griffero) and film performance (Benjamin, Del Río)"
-	- no mention of another artwork or current (or dead!) artist
-- Ella Raidel - Of Haunted Spaces
-	- Bergson, Debord,
-	- discusses influences but no sense of engaging with other researchers working with similar themes, methods, geographies
-- Geetanjali Sachdev - Petals to Light...Pedagogic Possibilities with Floor Art
-	- nope, not another artist mentioned as entirely unique
-- David Szanto & Geneviève Sicotte - Research-Creation about and with Food: Diffraction, Pluralism, and Knowing
-	- bring the two works (by the two authors) in dialogue with each other
-	- nope, nothing else though
-- Katharina Swoboda - Zoological Architectures and Empty Frames
-	- Butler,
-	- but what is the practice? who is it in relation to?
-	- little sense of this (but definitely better than the others)

 - compare with Schwab in describing a piece of knowledge as an artefact of communication: [[experimentation is social#^da953d]] - so if this is plausible, who then is doing the communicating? (if it isn't artist-researchers)
 - perhaps though Schwab's concern for how artworks are provisional ([[schwab - experimental systems#^279252]]) (ie epistemic things filled with epistemic potential) is fundamental to the expositions in JAR as being starting points or seeds.
 But where does that leave us?
 Scattering seeds everywhere (seeds dependent on theory-as-water).